vallagenakisu/Automatic-Speech-Recognition-and-Speaker-Diarization-for-Bengali-Speaker/README.md

 # Bengali ASR & Speaker Diarization Web App

 A web application for automatic speech recognition (ASR) and speaker diarization of Bengali audio/video.
 Upload a file, get speaker-labeled Bengali subtitles with a synced media player — entirely free to run on Kaggle with GPU.
+We mainly fine-tuned and developed the whole architecture for BUET DL Sprint 4.0.
+We were one of the finalist of the competition where our Diarization model placed 2nd on the private leaderboard.
+We build the web application just to test our model and appreciate it.

 ---